renovatebot/renovate/docs/usage/configuration-options.md

 It does not apply when you use a Personal Access Token as credential.

 You can use `platformCommit` to automatically sign the commits that Renovate creates.
-To avoid errors, set the `gitAuthor` or `gitIgnoredAuthors` or both.

 ## postUpdateOptions